aelzenaar/ncea-notes/unibooks.md

    theorem for a linear transformation (he calls it the 'fundamental theorem of linear algebra') but it's not enough to ruin the book.
 It's probably very good for compsci students, there's a lot of algorithm stuff and optimisation and efficiency stuff in here (my edition gives all the computer code in FORTRAN and some flavour of BASIC, but it's an old edition).
 (512.5 S89)

+### Discrete/computational mathematics (162)
+ * Donald Knuth, _Concrete Mathematics: A Foundation for Computer Science_.
+Apparently this is the one true elementary computational mathematics book.
+I am yet to subject myself to it.
+(510 G74)

 ## Stage II